-Wake Island is a new summer trend that’s hit the Sacramento region.
+Wake Island is a popular spot in the Sacramento region.
 With their cable wakeboarding system, you can wake board without the expense of owning and maintaining a boat.
-There are also other activities such as paddleboarding, swimming, a mud run and more.
+There are also other activities such as paddleboarding, swimming, and more.

 So what exactly is cable wakeboarding?
 In its simplest form, it is wakeboarding without a boat.
 Instead, riders are pulled by an overhead cable system.
 While cable wakeboarding, you will be attached to ski ropes and a series of towers will hold a rotating cable that allows you to ride along the lake.
 Unlike traditional wakeboarding where you ride on the wake of the water, cable wakeboarding simply uses the still water surface for the same great tricks and experience.

 The number one reason cable wakeboarding has been so popular across the nation is that it’s much more affordable than traditional wakeboarding.
 It is also much easier to learn.
 If you know someone who has ready access to a boat, it is likely because they themselves or someone they know have taken on the expensive commitment of owning and maintaining both a boat and wakeboarding equipment.
 With cable wakeboarding, you can simply arrive, hop on, ride and go.